 Warming up with Chinese translations of English songs

-Although there are many options on this list, please don’t feel like you need to download them all at once!
-Instead, start with 1 or 2 albums.
+Although there are many options on this list, start with 1 or 2 albums.
 Gradually expand your playlist as your family outgrows prior songs.

 These familiar tunes bridged the difficult and daunting transition of learning Chinese.